lalolel/lalolel/README.md

 - 🔭 I’m currently working on making my first website.
 - 🌱 I’m currently learning Javascript and Java.
 - 🤔 I’m looking for help with learning Javascript and Java.
--  💬 Ask me about how to help me with learning Javascript and Java.
 -  ⚡ Fun fact: I need help with learning Javascript and Java.